-Joint 1st Prize: Anson Cheung, Pupil Barrister, Atkin Chambers: Triple Point Technologies - pointing to confusion
+Joint 1st Prize: Anson Cheung, Pupil Barrister, Atkin Chambers: Triple Point Technology - pointing to confusion

-Joint 1st Prize: Serena Lee, Associate, Quinn Emanuel Urquhart & Sullivan LLP: An employer' (dis)entitlement to liquidated damages for delay where the contractor never completes: defending 'orthodoxy'
+Joint 1st Prize: Serena Lee, Associate, Quinn Emanuel Urquhart & Sullivan LLP: An employer's (dis)entitlement to liquidated damages for delay where the contractor never completes: defending 'orthodoxy'

 2nd Prize: John Steel, Pupil Barrister, Keating Chambers: A Ticket to the South of France or Rough Justice?
 Construing Ambiguity in Manchikalapati v Zurich Insurance